kurko/blog/_posts/2016-11-24-black-boxes.markdown

 The progressive compartment of complexity makes maintenance simpler.
 These _black boxes_ reduce the need to think about what is out of sight until we have to.
 Onboarding new workers is gradual, cognitive load is low.

-However, lots of software architectures disrespect this principle.
-Leaky abstractions go in the opposite direction of components with good boundaries.
-Maintaining such systems is a very complicated and stressful task.
+However, lots of software architectures disrespect this principle with leaky abstractions that go in the opposite direction.
+Maintaining systems with bad boundaries is hard and stressful.

 The art of making complex things simple is lost.